-All medication must be in the original container.

-All medication MUST be clearly labeled with:

-- the child's name

-- the name and strength of the medication

-- the dosage and when the medication should be given

-- the expiry date

-All medication (including homeopathic) must be accompanied by a written confirmation by a health practitioner (e.g. GP, clinical nurse specialist, nurse practitioner) including the time/dose to be given in school.
+- 1. All medication must be in the original container. - 2.
+All medication MUST be clearly labeled with: - the child's name - the name and strength of the medication - the dosage and when the medication should be given - the expiry date - 3.
+All medication (including homeopathic) must be accompanied by a written confirmation by a health practitioner (e.g. GP, clinical nurse specialist, nurse practitioner) including the time/dose to be given in school. - 4.
+If two medications are required, these should be in separate, clearly and appropriately labeled containers. - 5.

-Medicine (both prescription and non-prescription) must only be administered to a child where written or verbal (for Calpol or Piriton - provided by school - or travel sick tablets provided by parents in original packaging) permission for that particular medicine has been obtained from the child's parent and/or carer

-If two medications are required, these should be in separate, clearly and appropriately labeled containers.

 On arrival at school, all medication is to be handed to the designated member of staff by the parent, unless there is prior agreement with school and pupil for the pupil to carry medication (e.g. asthma inhalers) and details of this are entered in the medication record.

-This Policy is drawn up in consultation with a wide range of stakeholders within both the school and health settings.

-Stakeholders include:

-- School Staff including first aiders

-- School Nurse

-- North Tyneside Health & Safety Team